lubuntu-team/manual/source/2/2.4/2.4.9/SDDM-Configuration.rst

 To save your changes for SDDM-Configuration use the :guilabel:`Save` button.
 To undo your changes press the :guilabel:`Reset` button.

+The :guilabel:`General` tab has settings for turning off, rebooting and keyboard input.
+To change what command to shut down your system use the :guilabel:`Halt command` field.
+To change what command to restart your system use the :guilabel:`Reboot command` field.

 Version
 -------
 Lubuntu ships with version 0.2.0 of SDDM-Configuration.